 What are you looking for in an RV?
 Will you be having the whole family staying with you, or will it be just a few people?
 How many beds will you need?
 Are you bringing all 5 cats and dogs with you on the trip?
 How much space will you really need?

 Do you have something to pull the RV?
 Do you already own a truck or similar vehicle that could manage pulling the unit up and down mountain highways?
-Make sure and check the weight limit that your vehicle is capable of pulling.
+Make sure and check the weight limit that your vehicle is capable of pulling and the tow bar you have.
 It would be a shame to purchase an RV and discover after that the RV is too heavy for the truck you already own.

 What is your budget?
 A used RV can be found for several thousand dollars, or you could be looking at a luxury model over $100,000.
 Just depends on how much you are willing to spend.